MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Ensure the HANA DB VM type supports the HANA scenario in your SAP workload

 Correct VM type needs to be selected for the specific HANA Scenario.
 The HANA scenarios can be 'OLAP', 'OLTP', 'OLAP: Scaleup' and 'OLTP: Scaleup'.
 See SAP note 1928533 for the correct VM type for your SAP workload.
-The correct VM type helps ensure better performance and support for your SAP systems
+The correct VM type helps ensure better performance and support for your SAP systems.

 Learn more about [Database Instance - HanaDBSupport (Ensure the HANA DB VM type supports the HANA scenario in your SAP workload)](https://launchpad.support.sap.com/#/notes/1928533).

 ### Ensure the Operating system in App VM is supported in combination with DB type in your SAP workload

 Operating system in the VMs in your SAP workload need to be supported for the DB type selected.
-See SAP note 1928533 for the correct OS-DB combinations for the ASCS, Database and Application VMs to ensure better performance and support for your SAP systems
+See SAP note 1928533 for the correct OS-DB combinations for the ASCS, Database and Application VMs to ensure better performance and support for your SAP systems.

 Learn more about [App Server Instance - AppOSDBSupport (Ensure the Operating system in App VM is supported in combination with DB type in your SAP workload)](https://launchpad.support.sap.com/#/notes/1928533).